Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

-Notice that the constraint in \eqref{eq:idle_mtd} cannot eliminate the weakest point(s) nor improve the worst-case detection rate on $\bm{U}_1$, but it can restrict the attacker's knowledge on the weakest point(s) due to the following reason.
+Notice that the constraint in \eqref{eq:idle_mtd} cannot eliminate the weakest point(s) nor improve the worst-case detection rate on $\bm{U}_1$, but it can restrict the attacker's knowledge on the weakest point(s).
 Rewriting $\lambda$ as $\lambda = \|(\bm{I}-\bm{P}_N')\sum_{i=1}^n\bm{J}_N(:,i)\bm{c}(i)\|_2^2$, constraint \eqref{eq:idle_mtd} ensures that $(\bm{I}-\bm{P}_N')\bm{J}_N(:,i)\bm{c}(i)\neq0$, $\forall i \in \mathcal{N}^c$.
-To have low MTD detection rate, the attacker has to coordinate the attack strength on at least two bus to have low $\lambda$ which is only possible if $\bm{x}'$ is known.
-As long as the attacker cannot easily attack on $\bm{U}_1$, the probability to have the worst case is low and the MTD strategy is still effective from robust point of view.
+To have low MTD detection rate, the attacker has to coordinate the attack strength on at least two buses to have low $\lambda$ which is only possible if $\bm{x}'$ is known.
+As long as the attacker cannot easily attack $\bm{U}_1$, the probability of having the worst case is low and the MTD strategy is still effective from a robust point of view.

 \begin{remark} To fulfill constraint \eqref{eq:idle_mtd}, all buses in $\mathcal{N}^c$ should be incident to at least a branch equipped with D-FACTS devices, which can be achieved by the proposed D-FACTS devices placement algorithm in Appendix \ref{sec:deployment}. \end{remark}